Get Better Quotes 35+

 Workers compensation rates can vary significantly between insurance companies in California.
 Several carriers left the state due to losses and market volatility, while other carriers have entered the CA market over the past few years.
 California employers will benefit by shopping workers' comp rates in order to find the best deal.

-Insurance companies file their "base manual rates" for approval for each state
+Insurance companies file their "base manual rates" for approval with each state for all class codes.
+Rate recommendations are generally made to the state and carriers annually by the

 National Council on Compensation Insurance.